- Have you reached your Age Pension age?

 The Age Pension income test involves assessing your fortnightly income against fortnightly income thresholds set by the government.
 If your fortnightly income exceeds the FULL Age Pension fortnightly income threshold, then your Age Pension entitlement will be reduced by 50 cents for every dollar a fortnight over the FULL Age Pension income threshold.
 Your Age Pension entitlement cuts out when your fortnightly income reaches an UPPER threshold, set by the government.

 Note: A different income test threshold applies to a single person, compared with a couple.
-For more information about the Age Pension income test and the latest thresholds, see SuperGuide article Age Pension: Income test threshold applicable since September 2016 (until March 2017) (until March 2017).
+For more information about the Age Pension income test and the latest thresholds, see SuperGuide article Age Pension: Income test thresholds applicable since March 2017.

 Important: If you own financial assets (such as shares and term deposits, and since 1 January 2015, superannuation assets for new Age Pension recipients), then the ‘income’ from those assets that is counted for the Age Pension income test is not the actual income earned on those investments, but ‘deemed’ income.
 Deemed income is when you assume a rate of return even when that rate isn’t necessarily what you actually earn on your investment.
 For more information on the deeming rules, see SuperGuide article Age Pension income test: Deeming rates and deeming thresholds.
 For more information on how the deeming rules affect superannuation pension assets, see SuperGuide article Income test changes (January 2015) mean less Age Pension.